NuGet/Home/proposed/2021/PackaegSourceMapping.md

 <!-- Why should we not do this? -->
 There are many ways to exclude & include dependencies in various CI/CD providers like Azure DevOps, GitHub Actions, and more.
 These are typically for individual dependencies or upstream packages.
 This however is not supported universally for each CI/CD provider & can be confusing on the limitations.

-Package namespaces has best security practices in mind at the cost of user experience.
+Package Source Mapping has best security practices in mind at the cost of user experience.
 One thing NuGet is known for is "just working".
-By using package namespaces, we are functionally changing how you might think about including new dependencies into your software supply chain.
+By using Package Source Mapping, we are functionally changing how you might think about including new dependencies into your software supply chain.

-The migration for users to leverage package namespaces will be tedious as they will need to lookup each package ID / namespace used in their project(s).
+The migration for users to leverage Package Source Mapping will be tedious as they will need to lookup each package ID / namespace used in their project(s).
 There are no tools planned to do this on behalf of the user & therefore will be a one-time manual effort.

 ## Rationale and alternatives